kenahoo/RHadoop-Wiki/Home.md

 <font size=4><b>[[Contribute to the RHadoop project]] </b></font> <br>
 <font size=4><b>[[Wishlist]] </b></font> <br>

+The RHadoop packages have been tested with <a href="http://www.revolutionanalytics.com/downloads/">Revolution R 4.3</a> and <a href="http://www.cloudera.com/hadoop/">Cloudera CDH3</a>.

 Contact: rhadoop@revolutionanalytics.com<br>
 Questions: you can use the above address or, if you don't mind sharing your question with everyone, just  [create a new issue](https://github.com/RevolutionAnalytics/RHadoop/issues/new) and tag it as type-question.